arrowtype/recursive-code-config/README.md

 But, if you want to customize your own build of Recursive for Code, you can run the script in this repo!

 Note: this is an experimental repo & mostly for entertainment.
 It’s not really an official part of the Recursive project; I just hope it’s fun & helpful to some people.
-If it’s not, Sorry!
+If it’s not, sorry!
 Feel free to make a PR to improve it, or to just use the [pre-configured Code fonts](https://github.com/arrowtype/recursive/releases/latest).

-If you find issues in this customization workflow, please report them in this repo, at https://github.com/arrowtype/recursive-code-config/issues.
+If you find issues in this customization workflow, please report them in this repo’s [Issues](https://github.com/arrowtype/recursive-code-config/issues).

-If you find issues in the fonts themselves, please report them at https://github.com/arrowtype/recursive/issues.
+If you find issues in the fonts themselves, please report them in the [Recursive project Issues](https://github.com/arrowtype/recursive/issues).

 ## Usage

 The basic way to use this tool is to:

-1. Clone the repo
+1. Clone the repo and install dependencies (you may wish to fork first, so you can save your preferences to GitHub)
-2. Configure your font options
+2. Configure your font options in `config.yaml`
 3. Run the build script

 This instantiates custom fonts for Regular, Italic, Bold, and Bold Italic styles, which you can then use in your preferred editor.
+One VS Code theme that supports Italics is the [Recursive Theme](https://github.com/arrowtype/recursive-theme).

 ### Prerequisites for this Python project